lidavid1773/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer

-This app was built with react.
-I am still working on bug fixes!
+You can access the app here: https://cocky-pike-bded25.netlify.app/ I am still working on bug fixes!